Wednesday 25 April 2012

 - The new deal also sees both parties share 50/50 in any financial outperformance by Network Rail.
 HS1 Ltd will in turn share 60% of its discount and outperformance with its customers (i.e the train operators who use the route).

-- Various other charges were made to the contract too - to improve communications betwen the organisations and outcomes for customers.
+- Various other charges were made to the contract too - to improve communications between the organisations and outcomes for customers.

 - Network Rail (High Speed) also manages three of the HS1's stations - St Pancras International, Stratford International and Ebbsfleet International.

-- HS1 Ltd, owned equally by Ontario Teachers' Pension Plan and Borealis Infrastructure Ltd, aquired a 30 year concession to own and operate the High Speed 1 railway in 2010.
+HS1 Ltd, owned equally by Ontario Teachers' Pension Plan and Borealis Infrastructure Ltd, acquired a 30 year concession to own and operate the High Speed 1 railway in 2010.